Monday, June 15, 2026

 • Timing is critical – Moodley emphasises that timing remains critical, particularly in drought-prone regions.
 Under these conditions, biostimulants must be applied at the appropriate stage of crop development to perform effectively, even when water availability is limited.

-• Delivery matters – Most biostimulants are applied as liquids, although farmers often prefer dry formats that are easier to integrate with fertiliser applications.
+• Delivery matters – Most biostimulants are applied as liquids, although in some regions farmers may prefer dry formats that are easier to integrate with fertiliser applications.

 • Integrate into your programme – “Biostimulants are most effective when they are part of an overall crop management plan, not used in isolation,” she says.